pudly/schmopera-hugo/content/articles/big-news-had-to-share.md

 In case you're curious, I'll keep writing.
 No, I won't write reviews of my clients' performances, nor will I try and get away with any similar sort of glaring conflict of interest.
 I know it's not really common for someone to do the jobs of management and criticism at the same time, but being a rare breed is alright with me.

 Oh!
 And before I forget to do the obvious: you should meet the new Canadian crew!
-New to the Stratagem roster are:****FIX THESE LINKS
+New to the Stratagem roster are:

 * [Lucia Cesaroni](https://www.stratagemartists.com/lucia-cesaroni), soprano
 * [Aviva Fortunata](https://www.stratagemartists.com/aviva-fortunata), soprano